siwiki/discord-aad/README.md

 1. Azure Active Directory side:
     1. [Create an Azure Active Directory OAuth application](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
     2. From the Overview tab, copy the client ID to your `AAD_CLIENT_ID` secret, and the tenant ID to your `AAD_TENANT_ID` secret
-    3. Set the redirect URI under the Authentication tab to `https://yourworker.yourusername.workers.dev/aad`
+    3. Add a redirect URI under the Authentication tab of `https://yourworker.yourusername.workers.dev/aad` and set the same redirect URI in the `AAD_REDIRECT_URI` secret
     4. Generate a client secret under the Certificates & Secrets tab and set your secret `AAD_CLIENT_SECRET` to it
 2. Discord side:
     1. [Create a Discord OAuth application](https://discord.com/developers/applications)